SprocketTools/SprocketBot/README.md

 ## Important commands
-`-help` - prints out a list of useful commands `-SprocketHelp` - drops down a menu of useful prompts `-setup` - allows the server staff to set up the bot
+`-help` - prints out a list of useful commands

-## Contributing Code
+`-SprocketHelp` - drops down a menu of useful prompts

-Contributions are welcome!
-Sprocket Bot is written purely in Python.
-The attached .json files are usable as examples, and do not reflect the current campaign level.
-It is recommended to use Github to download and update the files.
+`-setup` - allows the server staff to set up the bot

 ## Warnings
-Sprocket bot is an **in-development** utility bot, developed by a college student during their free time.
-I say "utility" because its capabilities are changing quite rapidly, and is nowhere near the end result I want it to be in.
+Sprocket bot is an **in-development** utility bot.
+Its capabilities are changing quite rapidly, and is nowhere near the end result I want it to be in.
 As a result, 100% reliability in its services is not guaranteed.
 - I cannot keep the bot's entire source code public once administrative utilities and/or vehicle rating formulas are added.

 ## Requirements